Originally posted by medlar

 Today I have been listening to the sound of children laughing, little feet splashing in a paddling pool, birds singing in the trees and liquid refreshment going down well

-No record has made me feel happier - unless someone has a record of a happy summers day in the Lido in Hyde Park"Record collecting is no mere hobby, no innocuous leisurely diversion.
+"Record collecting is no mere hobby, no innocuous leisurely diversion.
 It is a feverish passion bordering on dementia, driving those under the influence to irrational, compulsive, fanatical extremes."

 Night of the Living Vinyl